The agency reporting problem, precisely

 The trust question

-The most legitimate objection to using AI-generated answers in agency workflows is accuracy.
 If the answer is wrong, it goes to a client.
 That is a different standard from an internal tool where errors are caught before they leave the building.
+Every LDOO answer is checked against three gates before you see it.

 The practical test is simple: read the answer before you send it.
 The same judgment you apply to any output applies here.
 What conversational analytics removes is the time cost of producing the draft—not the responsibility of reviewing it.

-For a full technical explanation of how the pipeline works and the accuracy guardrails built into every answer, the how it works page covers every layer in detail.
+For a full technical explanation of how the pipeline works and the quality gates built into every answer, the how it works page covers every layer in detail.

 What conversational analytics does not replace